Misra2023/phase-0-javascript-events-event-listening-lab/README.md

 ## Create Event Listeners on DOM Nodes with `addEventListener()`

-In order for JavaScript to handle an event, we first need to tell it to listen for that event.
+In order for JavaScript tophase-0-javascript-events-event-listening-lab handle an event, we first need to tell it to listen for that event.
 We do this by calling the `addEventListener()` method on the element we want to add the listener to, and passing it two arguments: